abhirup1234567/python-project/README.md

 # python-project

-This reposity is created by abhirup mukherjee
+This reposity is created by Abhirup Mukherjee